Federal Way, Washington

-Federal Way is a city in King County, Washington, United States and part of the Seattle metropolitan area.
-One of the most recently incorporated cities in the county, its population was 101,030 at the 2020 census.
+Federal Way is a city in King County, Washington, United States, and part of the Seattle metropolitan area.
+It is 25 mi south of Seattle and had a population was 101,030 at the 2020 census.
 Federal Way is the 10th most populous city in Washington and the fifth most populous in King County.

+The city's name originated from a local school district, which named itself for U.S. Route 99 in 1929.
+The highway was replaced by Interstate 5, which made Federal Way into a bedroom community for commuters.
+After three votes on incorporation failed, the city was created in 1990.
+Federal Way has been the terminus of the Link light rail system's 1 Line since 2025.